graceli01/graceli01/README.md

 - 🌱 Currently pursuing a MSBA pogram **at USC**

-- 👨‍💻 All of my projects are available at [https://github.com/graceli01/BDAportfolio](https://github.com/graceli01/BDAportfolio)
+- 👨‍💻 All of my BA major related projects are available at [https://github.com/graceli01/BDAportfolio](https://github.com/graceli01/BDAportfolio)

 - 📫 How to reach me **graceli.w01@gmail.com**